pourmalek/covir2/SECURITY.md

 ## Reporting a Vulnerability

-Create an issue.
+To report a vulnerability, create an issue, or email the repo owner via pourmalek_farshad@yahoo.com

 Expectation to to get an update on a reported vulnerability is about less than a week.